rschwa6308/Landmark-Based-TRN/README.md

 # Landmark-Based-TRN
-A plugin for QGIS that provides detection and analysis of topographical landmarks for ground-level terrain-relative navigation (by planetary rovers)
+A plugin for [QGIS](https://www.qgis.org/en/site/) that provides detection and analysis of topographical landmarks for use in ground-level terrain-relative navigation (by planetary rovers).

+See the [assoscated paper](https://russ-stuff.com/wp-content/uploads/2022/01/IEEE_AERO___Landmark_Based_TRN_on_Mars-POLISHED.pdf) for more details.

 Coming soon